RitulMohan/AIML_Chatbot/README.md

-The backend server has to be run first,on port 8000.
+The backend server has to be run first on port 8000.

 The backend server can be run simply via
 ```bash